 Bottom Line on ZipRecruiter

 If you’re looking for an all in one solution to source job candidates, post job openings, track the status of applicants, and give both you and your HR rep access, ZipRecruiter might be a good option for you.
-There are other free job posting sites like Indeed, and paid sites like Monster.
-But if you have the budget, really need to post and track a lot of jobs, and want to reach as many job seekers as possible, ZipRecruiter could be your one stop shop.
+You can also post to other free job sites like Indeed and paid sites like Monster using Freshteam.
+Freshteam lets you post to multiple job sites with one click and track which ones are sending you the best candidates.
+Click here to try it out.